Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

-All breaking of the commandments given by Christ and His Apostles are sin and must be confessed as such, denounced, and turned away from with all the strength God gives us.
+All breaking of the commandments given by Christ and His Apostles are sin and must be confessed as such, denounced, and forsaken with all the strength God gives us.
 God indeed shall strengthen us and give us wisdom if we come earnestly before the Mercy Seat in Heaven.

 Intentional Sin.
 We already have mentioned intentional, defiant sin.
 When a Christian sins willfully, knowing in advance he is going to sin and does so anyway, there is no provision under the old covenant or the new covenant.
 He has made himself the enemy of God.

 Unintentional Sin.
 My understanding is that unintentional sin, the kind the Lord forgives, is of two kinds.
 The first kind is the sin of ignorance.
-Even the strongest Christian will commit sin during the day and never be aware of it.
+Even the strongest Christian might commit a sin during the day and not be aware of it.
 When the Holy Spirit brings his sinful behavior to his attention, then he can deal with it.

 As soon as he is certain he wants to be delivered and regards the spirit of alcohol as a curse that belongs in the Lake of Fire, he should come before the elders.
 Now he will be delivered because he has made a firm judgment that drinking alcohol defiles the temple of the Holy Spirit, the human body.
 His resolution stands firm.
 The demonic bondages will be broken.

-Once we are persuaded sin is a force that resides in our flesh, that our sinful nature is nothing more than a collection of specific urges or spirits, and that the Bible states we can be released from these, we are on our way to the victorious Christian life.
+Once we are persuaded that sin is a force residing in our flesh, that our sinful nature is nothing more than a collection of specific urges or spirits, and that the Bible states we can be released from these, we are on our way to the victorious Christian life.